pkarsy/rfboot/help/Installation.md

 > sudo apt-get install git
 ```

+The ubuntu/debian/mint packages are old (1.0.6) but work perfectly for rfboot purposes.
+I
+didn't test the newer arduino packages.

 Download the rfboot repository in your PC.
 Place it in some relatively safe place in your
 PC like ~/programming/